Aguiar28D/replication-labor/REPLICATION.md

 > INSTRUCTIONS: Check that these requirements are met.

-- [ ] README is in TXT, MD, PDF format
+- [ ] README is in TXT, MD, PDF format.
+It is in PDF.
 - [ ] openICPSR deposit has no ZIP files
 - [ ] Title conforms to guidance (starts with "Data and Code for:" or "Code for:", is properly capitalized)
 - [ ] Authors (with affiliations) are listed in the same order as on the paper